MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-31-Agile-Principles.md

 **Working software over comprehensive documentation** where 'software' can be substituted for customer solutions.
 Being relevant in your target market is single biggest measure of success and what you should value the most.
 Documentation should still happen in a manner that provides value to your team.
 The Agile practices tend to leverage documentation to ensure everyone is on the same page.
 One of Scrum's pillar is transparency, where the project goal and upcoming priorities must be available to all stakeholders at all times to enable close inspection and adaptation.
 Likewise, Kanban at its core visualizes how value flows through an organization's system or process to help identify improvement opportunities.
 Both practices centre their documentation around progress towards strategic goals rather than going overboard with tactical tracking of activity (such as the number of completed tasks per person/team/department).

 <details>
-  <summary>Click here for working software's supporting Principles</summary>
+  <summary>Click to discover working software's supporting Principles</summary>

 | Key Principles | Rationale for leaders |
 |:------|:------|